mayakeys/EEG-PreProp-RAG/README.md

 - Evaluates outputs on:
   - Syntax validity
   - Task completion
   - Robustness to noisy or underspecified prompts
+  using GPT 3.5

 ---